 - Likewise, MCAT HYC is not designed to guide students through MCAT-specific test-taking strategies.

 - MCAT HYC tutors will be prepared to support review of each meeting’s designated subject matter, but they will not lecture.

 - MCAT HYC seeks to support each participant in meeting their study and review goals; however, MCAT HYC does not guarantee a minimum score on the MCAT.

-To register for a group, please fill out the REDCap form linked here.
-Again, please be aware that each group is limited to 10 participants during this pilot phase, and registrants will be assigned to a group on a first-come basis until all spots are filled.
+To register for a group, please fill out this REDCap registration form.
+Again, please be aware that the group is limited to 10 participants during this pilot phase, and registrants who meet the required criteria will be assigned to a group on a first-come basis until all spots are filled.

 Questions?
-Contact Dr. Megan Minarich, Assistant Director of the Writing Studio and Tutoring Services, at email@example.com.
+Contact Dr. Megan Minarich, Assistant Director of the Writing Studio & Tutoring Services, at email@example.com.